 In the first term of the second year, you will continue language training, and have tutorials for your third option.
 Over the Christmas vacation research and writing of the thesis should continue.
 In the second term, you will have further language training and attend an MPhil research seminar where you will present your research findings to your peers and faculty.
 A complete draft of your thesis should be ready for the supervisor to assess by the end of the second term.
 By the second week of the final term, you will be ready to submit your thesis.
 The final examination is held at the end of the final term.

-Oriental Studies graduates have found employment in many and diverse fields including business, finance, law, civil service, journalism, government and industry.
 Many graduates have also undertaken further research into subjects linked with Oriental studies and have pursued successful careers in the academic world, education and in museums.

-For further information please refer to the MPhil Modern Middle Eastern Studies 2018-19 Course Handbook.
+For further information please see the Graduate Course Handbook.